Eddie Edwards (wrestler): Transition as hardcore wrestler (2018–2020)

-Second world championship reign and various feuds (2020–2022)
+Various feuds (2020–2022)

 On July 18, 2020, he would capture the now renamed Impact World Championship for the second time, winning a fatal five-way elimination match at Slammiversary for the vacant title.
 During this time, he would declare open challenges every week and at the same time, started a feud with the returning Eric Young.
 In the following weeks, he successfully defended the title in singles bouts against Trey Miguel, Sami Callihan, Brian Myers and Rob Van Dam.
 Edwards lost the Impact World Championship to Young on the September 1 episode of Impact!.
-At Victory Road, Edwards lost to Young in the rematch for the title.
-On October 24, at Bound for Glory, he lost to Ken Shamrock after tapping out to the ankle lock.
-At Turning Point, he defeated Daivari.
+On October 3 at Victory Road, Edwards lost to Young in the rematch for the title.
+At Bound for Glory, he lost to Ken Shamrock after tapping out to the ankle lock.
+On November 14 at Turning Point, he defeated Daivari.
 In early December, Eddie reignited his feud with Callihan after being attacked by him and going after his wife Alisha, before fighting him off after taking his bat.
 At Final Resolution, he and Alisha lost an intergender tag team match against Tenille Dashwood and Kaleb with a K, before being attacked by Callihan and getting hit with a piledriver.

 On January 16, 2021, at Hard To Kill, Eddie defeated Sami Callihan in a Barbed Wire Massacre match, ending their feud.
 On February 13, at No Surrender, he and Matt Cardona teamed up and fought Brian Myers and Hernandez in a losing effort.
 The following month at Sacrifice, Edwards defeated Myers in a Hold Harmless match.
 In April, he got involved in a feud against Violent By Design (VBD), losing to them in an eight-man Hardcore War match at Hardcore Justice and a regular eight-man tag team match at Rebellion.
 On May 15, at Under Siege, Edwards teamed with FinJuice (David Finlay and Juice Robinson) in a six-man tag team match and defeated Kenny Omega and The Good Brothers (Doc Gallows and Karl Anderson).
 On the June 24 episode of Impact!, he teamed with New Japan Pro-Wrestling talent Satoshi Kojima to face VBD members Deaner and Joe Doering for the Impact World Tag Team Championship, but failed to win.
 In July, Edwards got into a feud with W. Morrissey, losing a singles bout at Slammiversary but defeated him at Homecoming in a Hardcore match.
 On September 18, at Victory Road, he teamed with old rival Callihan to face Morrissey and Moose in a losing effort.
 In November, Edwards won a three-way match to become the number one contender to Moose's Impact World Championship, but failed to win the title at Turning Point in a Full Metal Mayhem match.